jonashaag/error-boundary/README.md

 You can customize the default logger or provide your own logging altogether.
 This package ships with the following error boundary loggers:

-- A Python `logging.Logger` based logger
+- Python `logging.Logger` based logger
-- A Sentry/Raven logger
+- Sentry/Raven logger

 Error boundary loggers can be specfied with the `loggers` argument: